Delegate Satisfaction at a Glance

 - Would recommend the conference

-The Asian Conference on Cultural Studies (ACCS) offers the chance for scholars and practitioners to exchange the latest ideas and approaches, attend workshops and interact with some of the biggest names in the field.
+The Asian Conference on Cultural Studies (ACCS) offers the chance to exchange the latest ideas, attend panels and workshops, and interact with peers as well as some of the leading figures in the field.

 What’s more, this conference, like all IAFOR conferences, is organised in partnership with some of the world’s leading universities and academic associations.
 These partnerships attest to the excellence of our programme and ensure that the conference offers an exceptional platform through which to disseminate research.
 Learn more about IAFOR's Global Partners.

 All data provided on this page is sourced from ACCS/ACAS 2016 Post-Conference Survey Data.

 We work hard to put together an excellent academic programme of plenary and featured sessions, topical panels, workshops and forums, but the heart of any academic conference is, of course, the parallel sessions during which the majority of delegates present their papers, then engage in discussion and receive feedback from their peers.